 History or Myth?

 At some point after his escape, and without many of his personal belongings with him, the American was confronted by French soldiers who detained him.
-He was presumed to be a German at the time, which led the French to nearly take his life.
-The American plead with the French Officer that he was indeed an ally, and presented a challenge coin he had received from his Lieutenant some time before being deployed.
+He was presumed to be a German at the time, which nearly led the French to take his life.
+The American pleaded with the French officer that he was indeed an ally, and presented a challenge coin he had received from his Lieutenant some time before being deployed.
 The coin was struck with the American’s Unit insignia and other identifying marks.

 Challenge Coins Today

 Virtually every element of a custom coin now can be tailored to suit individual preferences.
-Some of the more popular features of challenge coins made in the last ten years include numbering, specialty edging, and photographic inserts, which allow and actual picture to be affixed to one or both sides of a coin.
+Some of the more popular features of challenge coins made in the last 10 years include numbering, specialty edging, and photographic inserts, which allow an actual picture to be affixed to one or both sides of a coin.

-Throughout the career of an armed services member, he or she will have the potential to encounter and receive a substantial number of challenge coins.
-For example, the United States Air Force holds a coin ceremony for its cadets upon graduation, and for many Airmen, this is the first of many they will hold dear during their service term.
+Throughout the career of an armed services member, they will have the potential to encounter and receive a substantial number of challenge coins.
+For example, the United States Air Force holds a coin ceremony for its cadets upon graduation, and for many airmen and women, this is the first of many they will hold dear during their service term.

-Major news agencies have recently covered the presentation of challenge coins by high ranking officials to war heroes upon their return from duty in Iraq and Afghanistan.
-Such media awareness has helped to create an increasing popularity of these coins in venues beyond the military as well.
-Law Enforcement and Firefighter organizations have followed suit by distributing challenge coins to their staff for recognition and achievement purposes.
-Many have recognized that a small, personalized token can build unity among a team, which also promotes morale along the way.
+Major news agencies have recently covered the presentation of challenge coins by high-ranking officials to war heroes upon their return from duty in Iraq and Afghanistan.
+Such media awareness has helped to raise the popularity of these coins in venues beyond the military, as well.
+Law enforcement and firefighter organizations have followed suit by distributing challenge coins to their staff for recognition and achievement purposes.
+Many have recognized that a small, personalized token can build unity on a team, which also promotes morale along the way.

 Not everyone in the government likes the idea of the challenge coin.
-The current Secretary of Defense James Mattis recently stated, “I’m saving money for bombs" when asked if he carried challenge coins to hand to the troops.
+When asked if he carried challenge coins to hand to the troops, former Secretary of Defense James Mattis once stated, “I’m saving money for bombs."

-There is no doubt that challenge coins have a significant and deep-seated role within many first responder organizations, both here in the United States and abroad.
-It has been said that only those who have served and received a coin for certain accomplishments will truly appreciate their meaning, but along the way it is clear that this closely held tradition has evolved and expanded outside the military, police and fire fighting communities.
-In fact, many corporations and small businesse are getting custom coins made to hand out of trade conferences and even sell as part of the brand of the business.
+There is no doubt that challenge coins hold a significant place within many first-responder organizations, both here in the United States and abroad.
+It has been said that only those who have served and received a coin for certain accomplishments will truly appreciate their meaning, but it is clear that this closely held tradition has evolved and expanded outside the military, police, and firefighting communities.